 An official transcript is required for formal credit evaluation.
-At the discretion of College personnel, unofficial transcripts may be used for advising or counseling.
-The College makes every effort to match your transferable courses to our General Education and academic discipline coursework.
-In most cases, coursework from regionally accredited institutions for which you've earned at least a "C" or better is transferable, if comparable coursework is offered at Edward Waters College.
+At the discretion of University personnel, unofficial transcripts may be used for advising or counseling.
+The University makes every effort to match your transferable courses to our General Education and academic discipline coursework.
+In most cases, coursework from regionally accredited institutions for which you have earned a 'C' or better is transferable, if comparable coursework is offered at Edward Waters University.

-- Professional certificates are not transferable. - Advanced International Certificate of Education (AICE), Advanced Placement, International Baccalaureate, Dual Enrollment, and College Level Examination Placement credits are acceptable based on departmental requirements.

-• Students may transfer a maximum of 72 combined credit hours from all regionally accredited colleges and/or universities attended.
+- Professional certificates are not transferable. - o Advanced International Certificate of Education (AICE), Advanced Placement, - International Baccalaureate, Dual Enrollment, and University Level Examination Placement credits are acceptable based on departmental requirements. - Students may transfer a maximum of 72 combined credit hours from all regionally accredited colleges and/or universities attended.